ykarim/openmrs-contrib-gci-site/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 # Telegram Chat
-If someone is interested on working in this project and getting updated with it join [this Telegram chat](https://t.me/joinchat/EKjttk-RVASZbqN2xM1FFQ).
+If someone is interested on working on this project and getting updated with it join [this Telegram chat](https://t.me/joinchat/EKjttk-RVASZbqN2xM1FFQ).

 If someone wants to join the official OpenMRS group click on [this link](https://t.me/OpenMRS).